-Recruitment budgets are being squeezed all the time, from the SME through to multinationals.
-Employers are having to increase their focus on sourcing candidates in lower cost ways more than ever before.
-This article gives 8 Top Tips on how to save money when it comes to hiring new staff.
+Recruitment and human resource budgets are being squeezed all the time as the economy ebbs and flows, from the SME through to multinationals.
+Employers are having to increase their focus on sourcing candidates and balancing headcount in lower cost ways more than ever before.
+This article gives 8 cost-effective recruitment and recruiting strategies on how to save money when it comes to hiring new staff.

 Effective Low-Cost Recruitment Strategy Tips

 Your current employees will have friends with similar talents and interests, so let your workforce know you’re hiring if you have a key role you’re trying to fill.
 Many companies now offer a referral bonus, ie. cash compensation if a new hire recommended by a coworker turns out to be a good fit for the company.
 If you’re wary of shelling out a referral bonus, consider this: recruitment agencies can charge 20-40 percent more per hour than you would pay if you found a candidate through referral channels.
 Don’t stop at talking to employees, either.
 If you have loyal customers and suppliers who understand your business, they may be able to recommend candidates who fit the bill too.